-Los Angeles is experiencing a growth spurt like no other lately.
-There's new hotels being built that cater to every taste and price point.
-Exciting events, tasty restaurants and inovative cocktail bars are only part of the experience.
+Los Angeles continues to add to its world-class collection of hotels.
+New properties are being built across the city that cater to every taste and price point.
+Stunning design, exciting events, globally inspired restaurants and innovative cocktail bars are only part of the experience.
 Read on for a run down of L.A.'s most exciting new properties and be sure to book a visit to your favorites soon.

 WALDORF ASTORIA BEVERLY HILLS

 Opened in June 2017, the Los Angeles area’s first hotel under Hilton Worldwide’s Waldorf Astoria luxury brand is located on the triangular corner next to the Beverly Hilton.
 The newly-built property, with Streamline Moderne design influences, is 12 stories tall and features 170 rooms.
 Book Now →